This is from a trip M took in 2007. A side dish to this blog.

 Sloppy moved, his rent went up by a dollar a week so he, his bar and his customers left.
 Left to go a few yards round the corner.
 The toilets went too.
 Even today, the seven-toed cats in Hemingway’s home down Whitehead Street drink from a tiled latrine.
 If you leave something lying in the road why not take it home?
 Hemingway figured that as he’d spent enough money in Sloppy’s pouring what he’d bought down it, it was right to claim it as his own – or so the story goes.

 I was told I had to meet Captain Tony: ‘Don’t miss the opportunity, not if you’re only here for a few days’.
 A short man with bags under his eyes so big it seemed someone must have inflated them with a pump.
-‘England; Southampton; whores!’
-I stood smiling.
+We spoke about places he had visited during his life: ‘England; Southampton; whores!’ – a place my mother had died a few months earlier.

 Tony Tarracino the legend, former mayor of Key West – his old bar for 30 years on the site of Sloppy’s original, telling me about port-side girls.